pravalika0119-coder/CASH_FLOW_MINIMIZER/README.md

 The project uses C structures to represent and manage:

--User information
+- User information
--Income details
+- Income details
--Expense details
+- Expense details
--Expense categories
+- Expense categories

 A **linked list** is used to dynamically store and manage expense records.